Indexing

 Adobe Experience Manager offers a way to keep an index of all the published pages in a particular section of your website.
 This is commonly used to build lists, feeds, and enable search and filtering use cases for your pages or content fragments.

-AEM keeps this index in a spreadsheet and offers access to it using JSON.
+AEM keeps this index in a spreadsheet when using Google Drive or Sharepoint as backend, and offers access to it using JSON.
 Please see the document Spreadsheets and JSON for more information.

 The following table summarizes the properties that are available and from where in the HTML page they’re extracted.